tecnomod-um/OntoGenixLLMExperiments/base-llm/llama-2-7b/README.md

 ## Summary of the findings

+- Correctly generates high level description.
+- The model does not generate an ontology with a valid syntax in any of the 6 datasets.
+It generates a lot of hallucinations because it does not understand the instructions based on the TURTLE format for ontology generation.
 - The model does not correctly generate the mapping to RML format.
-- It generates a lot of hallucinations because it does not understand the instructions based on the TURTLE format for ontology generation.
-- Correctly generates high level description.